 Right away, we discussed potential ways in which youth voices are heard, the ‘voice climate’ today, and what it looks like moving forward.

-We talked about her experience with students leading the ban of straws in K – 12 schools, while removing spork packets in districts.
-As students continually show if we give them the tools, they can achieve insurmountable leadership skills with positive change, locally and globally, in the most substantive years, to carry on for their lifetimes and the future of society.
+We talked about her experience with students leading the ban of straws in K – 12 schools while removing spork packets in districts.
+As students continually show, if we give them the tools, they can achieve insurmountable leadership skills with positive change, locally and globally, in the most substantive years, to carry on for their lifetimes and society’s future.

 But still, both of us were shaking our heads, more so, about how it is more expensive to have a spork packet without a straw.

-I continuously research the history of business supply chains and a foresight which was and often is built without sustainability, social sciences, mental health, youth voices and in this instance during a pandemic, you can say heart.
-‘Value Supply Chain’ and ‘Sustainable Supply Chain,’ much like mental well-ness, youth voices and leadership and most importantly the heart, is the way of the future.
-I quickly after our interview started researching about the spork packet and straws.
+I continuously research the history of business supply chains and foresight built without sustainability, social sciences, mental health, youth voices, and in this instance, during a pandemic, you can say heart.
+‘Value Supply Chain’ and ‘Sustainable Supply Chain,’ much like mental wellness, youth voices and leadership, and most importantly, the heart, is the way of the future.
+I quickly, after our interview, started researching about the spork packet and straws.
 Due to my growing knowledge of how our value supply chain has been an interesting multitude of often lacking indicators, which lends itself to slow to mend response processes, especially in the wake of pandemics causing social strains and the inabilities of successful sustainability, I looked to find hope in repair.

-I compare it to how ‘the most’ unhealthy substances (such as corn syrup) is subsidized, and especially foods and substances harmful to the health of children, with long-term bioaccumulation threats.
-Often subsidies lack the real ‘value supply chain’ we need to properly represent the current and future generation of public health.
+I compare it to how ‘the most’ unhealthy substances (such as corn syrup) are subsidized, especially foods and substances harmful to children’s health, with long-term bioaccumulation threats.
+Often subsidies lack the real ‘value supply chain’ we need to adequately represent the current and future generation of public health.

-Shifting back on course, my question then was, what role do students play now within distant learning, and in moving forward, in order to continue to foster their voice, leadership and growth?
+Shifting back on course, my question then was, what role do students play within distant learning and in moving forward to foster their voice, leadership, and growth?

-I mean think of when you were in 6th grade.
+I mean, think of when you were in 6th grade.
 Student leadership projects were essential, maybe often lacking?
-Projects fostered at an age where youth are continually discovering their potential, challenging their leadership, but with continued guidance from mentors becomes the dream scenario for fostering their essential voice.
+Projects fostered at an age where youth are continually discovering their potential, challenging their leadership, but with continued guidance from mentors becomes the dream scenario for encouraging their essential voice.